marvinruder/rating-tracker/README.md

 -   Run `yarn workspace @rating-tracker/backend prisma:generate` to generate the Prisma client.
 -   Run `yarn test` to run all tests from all packages.
 Additionally, the packages’ `package.json` configurations contain a `test:watch` script to run tests in watch mode.

+> [!NOTE]
-NB: The `test:tools` command sometimes fails because multiple Docker networks with the same name are created concurrently.
+> The `test:tools` command sometimes fails because multiple Docker networks with the same name are created concurrently.
 In that case, manually delete all but one using `docker network ls` and `docker network rm …` and try again.

 ### Contribute